 A national leader in multicultural health care

 The National Committee for Quality Assurance (NCQA) has awarded seven of our health plans with the prestigious Multicultural Health Care (MHC) Distinction.
 The award honors health plans that monitor and improve culturally and linguistically appropriate services and reduce health care disparities.
-In mid-2011, our Keystone First, AmeriHealth Caritas Pennsylvania, and First Choice by Select Health of South Carolina plans were also 3 of the first 6 health plans to earn the MHC Distinction as early adopters.
+Our Keystone First, AmeriHealth Caritas Pennsylvania, and First Choice by Select Health of South Carolina plans were also three of the first six health plans to earn the MHC Distinction as early adopters.

 Meeting members where they live

 From preventive screenings to community celebrations, AmeriHealth Caritas is all about mission and momentum.